 Just like cars, gas leaf blowers have spark plugs that need to be maintained.

 You should regularly disconnect the spark plug and check it for any corrosion once a week while regularly using it.

-You should replace it every year or ever 25 hours of use.
+It would be best if you replaced it every year or every 25 hours of use.

 After 30 days, your gas will start to degrade.
 If left longer than that, it can damage the fuel lines and gas tank.

 Make sure to drain it monthly.
 For long term storage, drain the tank, run the engine dry and make sure it’s empty before putting it away for the off-season.

 Remember to always use the right amount of 2-stroke oil with the gas for 2-cycle engines (50:1).
 Never use motor oil as it could damage the engine.

 Your fuel filter sits on the end of the fuel line that goes into your fuel tank.